An average trading volume for Domino's Pizza Inc. (DPZ) has been steady over the recent period. - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of DPZ by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 39.94 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 42.20.
-For the most recent quarter (mrq), Quick Ratio is recorded 1.30 and its Current Ratio is at 1.40.
+We take a closer look at DPZ’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 53.10 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 46.97.
+For the most recent quarter (mrq), Quick Ratio is recorded 1.30 and its Current Ratio is at 1.50.

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for this company, Wells Fargo on January 24, 2023, initiated with a Equal Weight rating and assigned the stock a target price of $360.
+In the most recent recommendation for this company, UBS on February 24, 2023, Reiterated its Buy rating but revised its target price to $370 from $410 previously.

+On February 24, 2023, Oppenheimer reiterated its Outperform rating and also upped its target price recommendation from $405 to $375.

-BTIG Research Upgraded its Neutral to Buy on December 05, 2022, while the target price for the stock was maintained at $460.
+Morgan Stanley reiterated its Overweight rating for the stock on February 24, 2023, while the target price for the stock was revised from $430 to $405.

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Feb 22 when HEADEN CYNTHIA A sold 75 shares for $347.07 per share.
 The transaction valued at 26,030 led to the insider holds 2,846 shares of the business.

 LOPEZ PATRICIA E sold 244 shares of DPZ for $85,871 on Dec 23.
 The Director now owns 1,519 shares after completing the transaction at $351.93 per share.
 On Nov 07, another insider, JORDAN JOSEPH HUGH, who serves as the President, U.S. & Global Svcs of the company, sold 1,280 shares for $354.94 each.
 As a result, the insider received 454,330 and left with 3,180 shares of the company.